A good engineering culture attracts engineers and increases their productivity. The best example is with Elon Musk companies.

 7. Equal opportunity for advancement

-Everyone should have the same opportunity to climb company ranks.
-If you’re good at what you do, there shouldn’t be any imaginary requirements.
+Everyone should have an equal opportunity to climb company ranks.
+So if you’re good at what you do, imaginary requirements shouldn’t exist.

-For example, you need to work at a company for 2 years before any promotion.
+For example, the requirement of working at a company for 2 years before any promotion.
 Elon Musk believes if you’re good at what you do, you should get paid accordingly.
 He said the following:

 “You get paid in direct proportion to the difficulty of problems you solve.”

 What’s more, companies should make the career paths for their employees transparent.
-This way, there’s no guessing on where you can be in 5 years at a company.
-This soothes anxiety-filled minds, as you eliminate future unknowns.
+This way, there’s no guesswork and anxiety won’t brew.

 Environments, where engineers are constantly encouraged to learn, are powerful.
 Because most engineers want to continue learning to some capacity.
-In fact, challenges are like a drug for many engineers.
+So, challenges can be like a drug for many engineers.

-And one big reason engineers switch jobs is because they can no longer learn.
-All they do is crunch the same numbers over and over again.
-But if companies provide extra learning opportunities, they could retain more engineers.
+In fact, one big reason engineers switch jobs is because they’re no longer learning.
+They do the same repetitive task over and over again.

 “Constantly think about how you could be doing things better and questioning yourself.”

-Once you feel you’re no longer motivated, you quickly become bored.
-Your mind begins to wander a little too much.
-Then soon after, you’ll be looking for the exit to bounce out and find a new job.
+Once you feel you’re no longer motivated, your mind begins to wander.
+Then soon thereafter, you’ll look for the company exit to find a new job.

 I believe almost all engineers want to feel mentally stimulated to some capacity.
-I’m talking about feeling motivated by work you resonate with.
-Because who doesn’t want to work on cool world-changing projects?!
+Because who doesn’t want to work on challenging world-changing projects?!

 “When something is important enough, you do it even if the odds are not in your favor.”